NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - Is super cancellable
   - HC (TODO: Heavy crush?) is four frames sooner
 - 6BBB(B) and 6BBB(6B) added
+- 6A
+  - Stagger added
+  - Turns better on hit
+  - More lift
+  - First three frames are intangible
 - 6A(A) is a multi hitting attack before it launches away
 - 4B
   - No longer staggers or pushes block
   - Significantly stronger on hit and block
-- 2B
-  - Has slightly less lift
-  - High crushes from 14-40 to better match the visuals
-  - Hand hitbox appears on second active frame
-- 2B(B)
+- 4A
-  - Changed to be 5BB(B) with A follow up intact
-  - Change of hit angle to assist back turn combos
+  - Uses the same animation as 2X
+  - Starts up 4 frames sooner
+  - Ends 8 frames later
+- Act4A cannot be subbed at all (TODO: was this always the case?)
 - 8B
   - Second hit lifts on block
   - Both hitboxes appear one frame later
   - Slightly bigger hitboxes on the second hit
   - Recovers slightly faster
-- RB
+- JB
-  - Does 5BBB(B) when done in a string, with the A follow up intact
-  - Damage increased from 18 to 19
-  - Pushes on block with 4 more frames of blockstun
-  - Has more backwards momentum on step back (41-51)
+  - Goes a shorter distance when you release B in the first few frames (short hop)
+  - Both distances have slightly faster fall at the end
-  - Hitbox is active for 5 more frames (2 to 7)
+  - Hitbox on the elbow moved to the knee
-- RA damage reduced from 19 to 15
-- 5A charge changed from 11f to 8f
-- 4A
-  - Uses the same animation as 2X
-  - Starts up 4 frames sooner
-  - Ends 8 frames later
-- Act4A cannot be subbed at all (TODO: was this always the case?)
-- 6A
-  - Stagger added
-  - Turns better on hit
-  - More lift
-  - First three frames are intangible
-- 2A(A) added as 6A(A)
 - 5X
   - Damage increased from 65 to 80
   - Starts moving in super freeze three frames sooner